 What's on your Dream Travel List?

-My travel dream list evolved over the years, reticent at first and ultimately placed in ornate, calligraphic letters in 2008.
+My travel dream list evolved over the years, reticent at first, then ultimately placed in ornate, calligraphic letters some decades ago.

-At various times, changes were made, destinations became à la mode, brand new resorts emerged and naturally, some on the list were realized.
+At various times, changes were made, destinations became à la mode, brand-new resorts emerged and ultimately some on the list were realized.

-Consequently, what is on Girlwelltravelled's dream list?
-Interestingly, still an awful lot, but here are the top nine.
+So, what is on Girlwelltravelled's dream list?
+Interestingly, still an awful lot, but here are the top ten.

 Fifty Shades of French Polynesia Blue